keijokapp/lab-manager/README.md

 **Note:** Systemd development files need to be installed before application installation to make Systemd notifications work.
 Otherwise installation gives an error regarding to `sd-notify` which can be ignored if Systemd notifications are not needed.

+##### Running behind proxy

+If application is served under some non-root HTTP pathname, reverse proxy server should add `X-Forwarded-Path` header to requests amongst other typical proxy headers.
+Also `trustProxy` configuration option has to have appropriate value - see [Express behind proxies](https://expressjs.com/en/guide/behind-proxies.html).

 ### Quick start

 ```